England v South Africa: Dawid Malan hits 78 as hosts win Twenty20 series

 It was a polished performance from England's bowlers, using the short ball to discomfort South Africa, and they were backed up by some strong fielding.

-Leg-spinner Mason Crane, who played in the opening T20 at Southampton, was put under pressure as de Villiers struck him for consecutive sixes.
+Hampshire leg-spinner Mason Crane, who played in the opening T20 at Southampton, was put under pressure as de Villiers struck him for consecutive sixes.

-However, the 20-year-old showed admirable restraint, tossing up a delivery and drawing the error out of the batsman as de Villiers slapped the ball to Hales at mid-wicket.
+However, the 20-year-old showed admirable confidence as he continued to toss the ball up and was rewarded when he drew an error out of the tourists' skipper, who slapped the ball to Alex Hales on the deep square leg boundary.

 Crane rounded off his spell with a superb over, conceding only two runs as England turned the screw.

-The Proteas were lacklusture.
+The Proteas were lacklustre.
 Of the top six, only De Villiers and opener JJ Smuts (29) reached double figures and it took some big hitting from wicketkeeper Mosehle to push their total up.

 England's seamers were excellent, with Curran in particular showing a maturity at the end of the innings as he bowled full and straight.

-The result means that the visitors have won only two of their six limited-overs matches on this tour.
+The result means the visitors have won only two of their six limited-overs matches on this tour.

 Malan fires on international debut

-England captain Eoin Morgan chose to rest himself for the match, a decision that initially drew criticism given that this was a must-win game for England, but big-hitting Malan adapted quickly to international cricket.
+England captain Eoin Morgan chose to rest himself for the match, a decision that initially drew criticism given this was a must-win game for England, but big-hitting Malan adapted quickly to international cricket.

-Brought to the crease after Jason Roy fell for eight, Malan left his first delivery but pulled the second ferociously into the stands for six.
+Arriving at the crease after Jason Roy fell for eight, Malan left his first delivery but pulled the second ferociously into the stands for six.

-On a pitch tinged with green, the Middlesex left-hander took on the short ball against the seamers.
+On a pitch tinged with green, he took on the short ball against the seamers.

-He did not let up against a change of pace, flicking leg-spinner Imran Tahir over his shoulder to bring up his half-century from 31 deliveries.
+He did not let up against a change of pace, nonchalantly flicking leg-spinner Imran Tahir over his shoulder to bring up his half-century from 31 deliveries.

-Malan and Alex Hales, who was struggling to run after edging the ball on to his knee, put on 105 runs in 10.3 overs.
+Malan and Hales, who was struggling to run after edging the ball on to his knee, put on 105 in 10.3 overs.

 When Malan finally fell, caught at long-on off Tahir, stand-in captain Jos Buttler struck two flat sixes to push England above 180.